 Phoebe Lehmann Zarnetske

-Associate Professor, Michigan State University, Integrative Biology and EEB
+Professor, Michigan State University, Integrative Biology and EEB

-Director: Institute for Biodiversity, Ecology, Evolution, and Macrosystems (IBEEM)
+Director, Institute for Biodiversity, Ecology, Evolution, and Macrosystems (IBEEM)

 Fall '21 - Summer '22: sabbatical, University of Lyon, France